Why you need a Michigan Business Retirement Plan for Employees

 - Savings Incentive Match Plan for Employees (SIMPLE)

 These are the best business retirement plans available to employers.
-If a plan is considered tax-qualified, contributions are not subject to current federal income tax.
+Contributions to a tax-qualified plan are not subject to current federal income tax.
 Earnings grow tax-deferred until withdrawn, and taxes are payable when the participant receives the benefits.
-Generally, at retirement, the participant will be in a lower tax bracket and entitled to additional standard deductions at age 65.
+At retirement, the participant will be in a lower tax bracket and entitled to additional standard deductions at age 65.

 Business Retirement Contributions

 A SIMPLE IRA is a salary reduction plan with little administrative paperwork.
-If you have 100 or fewer employees in your business, you are eligible to begin a SIMPLE IRA by completing IRS Form 5305-SIMPLE.
-Employee salary reduction contributions and employer contributions fund Simple IRA’s.
-You, as the employer, can either match the employees’ contributions dollar for dollar up to 3 percent of their salaries or contribute 2 percent of each eligible employee’s salary.
+If your business has 100 or fewer employees, you are eligible to begin a SIMPLE IRA by completing IRS Form 5305-SIMPLE.
+Employee salary reduction contributions and employer contributions fund SIMPLE IRAs.
+As the employer, you can either match the employees’ contributions dollar for dollar up to 3 percent of their salaries or contribute 2 percent of each eligible employee’s salary.
 Eligible employees become immediately 100 percent vested.

 Employees may take withdrawals from a SEP or SIMPLE IRA at any time.
-However, they will generally be subject to a 10 percent tax penalty if they are under age 59½ at the time of the withdrawal.
+However, they will generally be subject to a 10 percent tax penalty if they are under age 59½ at the withdrawal time.
 The tax penalty increases to 25 percent for SIMPLE IRA withdrawals made during the first two years the employee participates in any SIMPLE IRA.

-Finding qualified employees that will stay on the job can be difficult.
-Fortunately, there are retirement plans available to make your business more attractive to job seekers.
+Finding qualified employees who will stay on the job can be difficult.
+Fortunately, retirement plans are available to make your business more attractive to job seekers.
 Speak with a qualified investment professional to discuss which plan may be appropriate for you.

-Finally, Michigan employers are also responsible for providing Michigan health forms to employees.
+Lastly, Michigan employers are responsible for delivering Michigan health forms to employees.